 - (1.)
 Uses listed by right: See Table of Uses (Table 8.1) of this Article - (2.)
 Uses listed with additional standards: See Table of Uses (Table 8.1) of this Article and Article 10, Section 10.1 - (3.)
 Uses listed with conditions: See Table of Uses (Table 8.1) of this Article and Article 10, Section 10.2 - (C.) Listed Building and Lot Types: Highway Commercial, Urban Workplace, and Shop-front. - (D.) Residential Density Limit: 0 units/acre - (E.) General Requirements - (1.)
-Building placement, parking placement, building type, urban form, access, and lot arrangement shall be controlled by the lot and building type standards (Article 9) for the lot and building types listed in the Interstate Highway 485 Corporate Park (CP 485) District. - (2.)
-In addition to the requirements established by the lot type standards and Stallings Development Ordinance Article 8 Page 173 building type standards, the following minimum dimensional standards shall apply in the Interstate Highway 485 Corporate Park (CP 485) District:
+Building placement, parking placement, building type, urban form, access, and lot arrangement shall be controlled by the lot and building type

+- standards (Article 9) for the lot and building types listed in the Interstate Highway 485 Corporate Park (CP 485) District. - (2.)
+In addition to the requirements established by the lot type standards and building type standards, the following minimum dimensional standards shall apply in the Interstate Highway 485 Corporate Park (CP 485) District:

-Minimum Lot Size Minimum Lot Width Minimum Setback from Highway Build-to- Line from any street other than the Highway Minimum Rear Yard Setback Minimum Side Yard Setback 10,000 SF 360' on Highway, or 125' on all other streets 27' 12' or as required by buffering standards and/or building type whichever is greater 12' or as required by buffering standards and/or building type whichever is greater 0' or as required by buffering standards and/or building type whichever is greater
+Minimum Lot Size Minimum Lot Width Minimum Setback from Highway Minimum Side Yard Setback 10,000 SF 360' on Highway, or 125' on all other streets 27' 12' or as required by buffering standards and/or building type whichever is greater 12' or as required by buffering standard and/or building type whichever is greater 0' or as required by buffering standards and/or building type whichever is greater